petrarch1603/PeelOrange/README.md

 ![Peel Orange](/img/PeelOrange-Banner01.png)

-Peel Orange is a plugin that visualizes scale distortion on a map.
+Peel Orange is a QGIS3 plugin that visualizes scale distortion on a map.
 The difficulties and trade-offs of making flat maps from a sphere is a famous and intractable problem in cartography.

 # Installation
 Peel Orange is available through the [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/).
-Start QGIS3, go to the Plugins menu → Manage and Install Plugins, then search for `Peel Orange Scale Distortion Visualizer`
+Start QGIS3, go to the `Plugins` menu → `Manage and Install Plugins`, then search for `Peel Orange Scale Distortion Visualizer`

 ### Manual Installation
 * Clone or download the Peel Orange GitHub repository